wujiyu115/puzzle/README.md

 ### Managing API Keys

 1. Access the API key management page at http://localhost:5000/api/keys
-   - Note: For security reasons, this page is only accessible from localhost (127.0.0.1)
+   - **Important**: For security reasons, this page and all web management interfaces are ONLY accessible from localhost (127.0.0.1)

 2. Create a new API key by providing an optional description